Office of Admissions Phone Number

 The health and safety of the SGU community is our number one priority, therefore in-person White Coat Ceremony and Family Weekend events will be postponed until further notice.
-We are planning a virtual whitecoat ceremony this Spring.
+A virtual whitecoat ceremony will be held this Spring.
 Students will be notified of updates as they become available, via University communications.

 I was not planning on depositing until I saw the campus.
 What should I do?